 How to buy a hardwood floor online

+Here we'll explain to you how engineered hardwood flooring is produced and how it compares to solid, laminate and vinyl plank flooring.
 When purchasing hardwood flooring online, or in person, you'll want to take into consideration the following factors:

 - Color / Stain / Variation

 - Construction (engineered VS solid, etc)

 - Wear Layer Thickness

 - Sampling Options

 - Installation Options (given your subfloor, and the product you are choosing)